taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 }
 ~~~~~~~~

-Now you can compose a 'List' facilitating component with the functionality to archive items in a list.
+Now you can compose "List" facilitating component with the functionality to archive items in a list.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~